 Elevations and clear blue water as far as the eye can see.
 I was in heaven.

 I don’t know if I have mentioned this before, but Croatia has spoiled all other beaches and waterfronts for me.
-With their immaculate, sand-free pebble shores and waters it’s not hard to note why.
-That is unless you have not been blessed with the experience and wonder of a pebble beach.
+With the immaculate, sand-free pebble shores and waters it’s not hard to note why.
+That is unless you have not been graced with the experience and wonder of a pebble beach.
 Not a grain of sand in the water equates to no nuisance grains daring to make an escape in your swimwear.
 I never knew how much this irked me until I swam in Croatian waters.

 Undeniably the most whimsical and fantastical sites I’ve ever visited.
 Diocletian’s Palace is one of the grandest and most preserved and restored Roman structures and architecture in the world today.
 With the city of Split built around it’s remains and walls you’ll notice glimpses of forgotten Roman architecture combined with “newer” constructions.
-Like arches that appear to be wedged beside buildings and apartments built into Roman walls.
+Like arches that appear to be wedged between buildings and apartments built into Roman walls.
 Or could it be Roman quarters that were updated and once again made liveable?
 I can’t tell you how much I daydreamed and swooned over the residences that overlooked the Riva Promenade.
 What I would give to be able to tour inside one of those homes.

 Diocletian’s Palace houses such detail in architecture, one so beautifully elaborate, meaning there are countless wonders to feast your eyes upon.
 From the pillars to the crumbling walls, Sphinx or even the original Roman pavement.
 Diocletian’s Palace is rightly a wonder of the world.
 Seemingly Diocletian’s Palace is a place which captures the hearts and imaginations of others, as during our time here in Split a wedding was in progress.
 To say it was a chaotic mess is an understatement, as wedding guests commingled and pressed against inquisitive tourists who all paused outside the Peristyle to view and even photograph the fanfare.
 Sadly because of such celebrations it was difficult to navigate and thoroughly peruse the site as people swarmed the area and some parts where closed off to the public.
 Which was a great shame as such historic grandeur really needed time and calm to fully appreciate what was before us.